peterhinch/micropython-micro-gui/README.md

 ![Image](./images/radiobuttons.JPG)

 This object groups a set of buttons at different locations.
-When a button is pressed, it becomes highlighted and remains so until another button is pressed.
+When a button is pressed, it becomes highlighted and remains so until another button in the set is pressed.
 A callback runs each time the current button is changed.

 Constructor positional arguments:
  * `highlight` Color to use for the highlighted button.
 Mandatory.